 The research also revealed a strong appetite amongst FMs for more stringent measurement and evaluation within commercial cleaning to demonstrate benefits and value to clients and end users: 80% say that measuring cleaning performance and validating cleaning results is a challenge and 84% say that performance-based contracts would be positive for the cleaning industry.

-Making cleaning strategic
+Making cleaning strategic in FM

 So, what should good and effective cleaning look like in our new Covid-19 era and beyond?
 After consulting with a number of FMs, and taking into account both the changing requirements for cleaning regimens and the opportunities to harness new technologies, I think an effective approach to cleaning should deliver the following: